Market intelligence for international student recruitment from ICEF

 The UK has a real opportunity right now.
 There were only 935 Colombian students in UK universities in 2024/25 (80% at the postgraduate level), but this was up +15% over the previous year, faster growth than from Mexico and Brazil.

 Spain remains a favoured study destination, hosting more than 23,600 Colombian students in 2022/23.
-A primary driver of demand is the common language of instruction (Spanish).
+A primary driver of demand is the common language (Spanish).
 Mobility is also being spurred by a 2023 agreement between the Colombian and Spanish governments for the mutual recognition of degrees, diplomas, certificates, and tests allowing Colombians access to Spanish universities and vice versa.

 The report notes that France and Germany are steadily gaining traction, enrolling about 4,000 Colombian students each.